-This sections describes the web UI from a regular user’s perspective without administrator privileges.
+These sections describe the web UI from a regular user’s perspective without administrator privileges.

-If you have been using ownCloud before but with the classic user interface on an ownCloud 10 server, you may want to check out section ownCloud Web with ownCloud Server 10.x to get an overview of the main differences.
+If you have been using ownCloud before but with the ownCloud Server user interface, you may want to check out section ownCloud Web with ownCloud Server to get an overview of the main differences.

 The following description assumes you’re new to ownCloud.

 The square in the upper left corner with the nine tiles is your application switcher.
 There you can switch between

 The new search not only scans the content in your ownCloud, but is also prepared to search in applications like chat tools or on the web.

 Depending on your preferences or light conditions you can switch between

 dark mode and

 Personal in the left sidebar you have your private place where you can upload files and folders or create them directly on Infinite Scale.

 If you upload or create a file with a name beginning with a period, you won’t see it, but it will be counted.
 For example, if you create the files